-The fact is, we hire for experience but fire for soft skills.
-Instead, it is time to start taking into consideration the entire person who shows up to the office.
+The fact is, we hire for the experience but fire for soft skills.
+Instead, it is time to take into consideration the entire person who shows up to the office.
 We call this the Head, Heart, and Briefcase Method built on the core principles of Talent Optimization.

 The Whole Person Shows up to Work

 A structured hiring process like this means a better method to build better teams, be better managers, and do better work.
 Changing the way you hire means a more challenging interview process but also creates a work environment where leaders can manage easily knowing you cultivated your employees to have the same core values and skills for great work.

 We’ve all heard the tales lurking in human resources—the legendary account of the old sales lead or marketing manager who woefully exaggerated their experience or almost set fire to the office.
 Spectators cringe and gasp, but it is up to companies and hiring managers to create a hiring process that will avoid any more of these HR spooks.

 True leadership is rare...
 Great leadership is even rarer – but you know it when you see it.
 Some lead by the strength of the values and example – Tony Dungy comes to mind.
 Then there are those like Steve Jobs who are innovation leaders.
 Then there are servant...

 Alignments are Not Just for Cars...
 Recently, as I do every summer, I took my restored, vintage, 1974 yellow Super Beetle for a ride.
 The nostalgic yellow Beetle was my very first car and all that I could afford at seventeen.
 I remember continually fighting the car as...